Merzasphor/MWSE/docs/source/lua/event/load.rst

 Filter
 --------------------------------------------------------
-This event does not support filters.
+This event may be filtered by `fileName`.

 .. _`Event Guide`: ../guide/events.html